Nailik/vogels_motion_mount_ble/README.md

-# Vogels MotionMount (BLE) for Home Assistant - Alpha
+# Vogels MotionMount (TVM 7675) for Home Assistant

+Allows you to control the Vogel's MotionMount TVM 7675 non PRO device.

-Project is still in Alpha, some features are missing and there are no unit tests yet.
+Project is still in heavy development, some features are missing and there are no unit tests yet.

 ## Setup